vinland-technology/flict-obsolete/README.md

 # Introduction

-***FOSS License Compatibility Tool*** (***flict***) is a Free and Open Source Software tool to verify license compliance in and between [_components_](#component).
-You can use the tool to automate license compliance verification in the compliance work flow.
+***FOSS License Compatibility Tool*** (***flict***) is a Free and Open Source Software tool to verify license compatibility in and between [_components_](#component).
+You can use the tool to automate license compatibility verification in the compliance work flow.

 flict checks components, with a defined license and with dependencies (themselves being components), provided in the flict [format](#component).